microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 }
  ```

-### Breaking down background
+### Background sub-properties

 You'll notice we specified multiple properties for `background`.
 Some properties, like `background`, have sub-properties which can be set.
-In the case of `background`, we could specify an image (`background-image`) or position (`background-position`).
+In the case of `background`, you could specify an image (`background-image`) or position (`background-position`).
 For `background`, the values are in this order:

 `background-color | background-image | background-position | background-size | background-repeat`